c-michi/pygame_ui/README.md

 # pygame_ui
-Just a small test for a library for user interfaces in python
+Just a small test for a library to create easy user Interfaces in Pygame